 Electric Assist Option:

 You can add an electric assist to this bike.
 It is a front hub motor pedal assist style and comes with a 36V battery with ~60km (37mile) range.
-For air flight you can upgrade to LiGo batteries*.
-The one-of-a-kind LiGo batteries are the only batteries legal to fly with on the Airlines.
-This front hub motor system replaces the front hub in the front wheel. (*LiGo batteries are unavailable until Fall 2022 due to chip shortage)
+This front hub motor system replaces the front hub in the front wheel.
+(In 2023 there may be an airline checkable LIGO battery available, but not currently)